 Fruit Salad with Melon, Pineapple, and Dill is definitely a new twist on fruit salad but once you try it you’ll wonder why you never added dill to fruit salad before!

-What I didn’t tell her at the time (but will confess to now if she or her mom sees this on the blog) is that I’ve never really been much of a fruit eater either.
+What I didn’t tell her at the time is that I’ve never really been much of a fruit eater either.
 It’s not that I *don’t like* fruit, oh no. How could anyone not like fruit?
 It’s just that sweet flavors aren’t my favorites, and I’ve always found plain fruit to be rather boring.

 How to Make Fruit Salad with Melon, Pineapple, and Dill: